 Sophomores are sometimes also offered the opportunity to take the test, although only a student's junior year PSAT scores are evaluated for National Merit purposes.

-The PSAT reflects the format and content of the redesigned SAT.
+The PSAT reflects the format and content of the regular SAT.
 It includes questions in three sections (Evidence-Based Reading, Writing, and Math) and does not penalize students for guessing incorrectly.
-PSAT and SAT scores are designed to be comparable in common terms, although the PSAT tests a slightly less advanced domain of knowledge.
-For that reason, while your total SAT score could range from 400 to 1600, your PSAT score can range from 320 to 1520.
+PSAT and SAT scores are designed to be comparable in common terms (i.e. a score of 1300 on the PSAT is equivalent to a score of 1300 on the SAT), although the PSAT tests a slightly less advanced domain of knowledge.
+For that reason, while your total SAT score may range from 400 to 1600, your PSAT score may range from 320 to 1520.

 The PSAT is not used for college admissions, but it does preview your expected score on the SAT.
 You should also take a free practice ACT so we can help you determine whether you should focus on the SAT or ACT for college admissions purposes.

 Step 1 No Matter What: Sign up to take a free practice SAT and ACT the summer before your junior year.

 How does the National Merit Scholarship Program work?

 When you take the PSAT in October of your junior year, assuming you meet certain basic requirements (e.g., you are college-bound, you are a U.S. citizen or intend to become one, etc.), you will be automatically entered into the National Merit Scholarship Program.
 The National Merit Scholarship Program is comprised of up to four main stages:

 - Stage 1: Take PSAT (October of 11th Grade): The PSAT will be offered at, or arranged by, your school.
 Contact your high school counselor for registration information.

 - Stage 2: Commended Student or Semifinalist (September of 12th Grade): The top scoring 50,000 students are recognized as follows: